systemslab/popper-paper/paper/paper.md

 $ popper add torpor myexp
 ```

+In general, tools that are hard to script e.g. because they don't
+provide a command-line interface (can only interact via GUI) or they
+only have a programmatic API for a non-interpreted language, are
+beyond the scope of Popper.

+## Experiment Templates

+Researchers that decide to follow Popper are faced with a steep
+learning curve, especially if they have only used a couple of tools
+from the DevOps toolkit.
+To lower the entry barrier, we have developed
+a command line interface (CLI) tool[^link:cli] to help bootstrap a
+paper repository that follows the Popper convention.

 As part of our efforts, we maintain a list of experiment templates
 that have been "popperized"[^link:templates].
 These are end-to-end